.

 Cuddle time is very important.

 Wiltshire Farm Foods can deliver meals to your elderly relatives around the UK. straight to the customer all over mainland UK.
 Their chefs make sure that meals are balanced, nutritious and full of flavour.
-Their friendly drivers are trained and have a police check so you know they can be relied on and trusted.
+Their friendly drivers are trained and police checked so you know they can be trusted.
 They deliver for free everywhere in the UK.
 They could be a great source of back-up care or continually provide your loved ones with good food if you can't get to them yourself.
-You may have seen their ads on the telly with Ronnie Corbett.
 Visit Wiltshire Farm Foods